ewhitley/CDAKit/README.md

 ## <a name="healthkit_sample_metadata"></a>Searching for HealthKit Samples Imported from CDA

 HKQuantitySample created by CDAKit's record import process will include a few custom metadata keys.
-These are intended to help you identify and manage CDA-based samples (mergine, deletion, etc.).
+These are intended to help you identify and manage CDA-based samples (merging, deletion, etc.).

 ```swift
 public enum CDAKHKMetadataKeys: String {